 On Thursday, October 24th, the Nashville Songwriter returns with Ronnie Bowman and Billy Droze.
-Featuring professional songwriters based in Nashville, Tennessee, the series focuses on both hit makers and those searching for their first hit.
+Presented by Jagoe Homes and featuring professional songwriters based in Nashville, Tennessee, the series focuses on both hit makers and those searching for their first hit.
 The series highlights stories and lives of those working to create the soundtrack of America.
 Each event features several Nashville-based songwriters offering the backstory on their work and sharing personal experiences that shape their songs.

 From the tender age of three, Ronnie Bowman has been performing music.
 Starting in a family band playing churches in North Carolina and Virginia, he eventually joined the acclaimed Bluegrass band The Lost & Found.
 Shortly after Ronnie joined The Lonesome River Band, and became a participant in the band’s recording of "Carrying the Tradition"; an album that was named the International Bluegrass Music Association’s (IBMA) Album of the Year in 1991.